noushad213/HackerRank/BasicDatatypes.md

 ```

-if you have to display numbers upto 2 decimal points we can do:
+If you have to display numbers upto 2 decimal points we can do:

 ```python
 print("{:.2f}".format(avg))